 Another option for you as a spouse beneficiary is to maintain your status as a beneficiary and take beneficiary distributions from the Inherited IRA.
 Due to the beneficiary withdrawal rules, this option oftentimes will result in you drawing down the IRA balance more quickly than if you moved the funds into your own IRA.
-On the other hand, this option can be potentially advantageous if you are under age 591⁄2 and wish to withdraw funds prior to reaching age 591⁄2 since beneficiary distributions from an inherited IRA are exempt from the IRS 10% early distribution penalty.
+On the other

-OPTIONS FOR NONSPOUSE BENEFICIARIES
+OPTIONS FOR NONSPOUSE S BENEFICIARIES